iscc/iscc-specs/docs/specification.md

 | **Algorithms:** | Similarity Hash     | Type specific      | CDC, Similarity Hash | CDC, Hash Tree |
 | **Size:**       | 72 bits             | 72 bits            | 72 bits              | 72 bits        |

-These components may be used independently by applications for various purposes but must be combined into a 52 character string (55 with hyphens) for a fully qualified ISCC Code.
+These components may be used independently by applications for various purposes but must be combined into a 52 character base58 encoded string (55 with hyphens) for a fully qualified ISCC Code.
 The components must be combined in the fixed order of Meta-ID, Content-ID, Data-ID, Instance-ID and may be separated by hyphens.

-!!! todo
+!!! examples

-    Describe coded format with prefix, colon, components +- hyphens
+    **Printable output:**

+    ISCC: 11cS7Y9NjD6DX-1DVcUdv5ewjDQ-1Qhwz8x54CShu-1d8uCbWCNbGWg

+    **Machine readable URI:**

+    iscc:11TcMGvUSzqoM1CqVA3ykFawyh1R1sH4Bz8A1of1d2Ju4VjWt26S

 ### Component Types

 Each component has the same basic structure of a 1-byte header and a 8-byte main section.
 Each components main section can thus be fit into a 64-bit integer value for efficient data processing.
 The header-byte of each component is subdivided into 2 nibbles (4 bits).
 The first nibble specifies the component type while the second nibble is component specific.